 Power of scarcity, right?

-So you might use words like “instant”, “hurry” and “last” in your copy — to snatch their attention.
+So you might use words like “instant”, “hurry” and “last” in your copy — to snag their attention and chivvy them along.

 And you might cap quantities of whatever you’re selling.

 “Only 10 deals left, grab yours while stocks last!”

 Though you don’t have to be quite as obvious — if a more subtle approach works better for your audience: